Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 Like Google Pay, Amazon Pay is another online payment gateway attached to a reputable brand, which helps with customer trust.
 Users just have to log into their Amazon account and can then use the payment details saved on their account to check out using a familiar interface on any website that accepts Amazon Pay.

-You can use it to process transactions on your site by integrating it with your existing CRM.
-It’s available on mobile devices and desktop, comes with Amazon’s fraud protection, and has similar transaction fees to PayPal.
+It’s available on mobile devices and desktops, comes with Amazon’s fraud protection, and has similar transaction fees to PayPal.

 Amazon Pay Fees/Charges